Start

 • The underlying coding agent CLI you plan to talk to (Codex, Claude, etc.)

 acpx itself does not need a global install of every adapter.
-Built-in adapters that ship as npm packages (pi-acp, @zed-industries/codex-acp, @agentclientprotocol/claude-agent-acp, @kilocode/cli, opencode-ai) are auto-fetched with npx on first use.
+Built-in adapters that ship as npm packages (pi-acp, @agentclientprotocol/codex-acp, @agentclientprotocol/claude-agent-acp, @kilocode/cli, opencode-ai, mux) are auto-fetched with npx on first use.
+The fast-agent built-in uses uvx fast-agent-mcp acp, so it requires uvx on PATH.

 npm install -g acpx@latest